-On 27 February 1967, Britain granted the territory of Saint Christopher-Nevis-Anguilla the status of "associated state", with its own constitution and a considerable degree of self-government.
-Many Anguillans strenuously objected to the continuing political subservience to Saint Kitts, and on 30 May (known as Anguilla Day), the Saint Kitts police were evicted from the island.
-The provisional government requested United States administration, which was declined.
-On 11 July 1967 a referendum on Anguilla's secession from the fledgling state was held.
+On 27 February 1967, Britain granted the territory of Saint Christopher-Nevis-Anguilla the status of "associated state" with its constitution and a considerable degree of self-government.
+Many Anguillans strenuously objected to the continuing political subservience to Saint Kitts and Nevis, and on 30 May (known as Anguilla Day), and the Saint Kitts police left the island.
+The provisional government requested administration from the U.S, which was denied.
+On 11 July 1967, a referendum on Anguilla's secession from the fledgling state occurred.
 The results were 1,813 votes for secession and 5 against. https://en.wikipedia.org/wiki/Republic_of_Anguilla

 Manage my collection